 - Most gifts to people made more than 7 years before your death.

 - Gifts to UK charities, national museums, universities, political parties the National Trust and other eligible bodies.

-- Business property relief (BPR) is available on certain types of company shares, while HMRC also exempts certain other types of asset and a range of annual gifts.
+- HMRC also exempts certain other types of asset and a range of annual gifts (see below).